-The history of Holmegaard glassworks began in 1825, when Count Christian Danneskiold-Samsøe sought permission from the King of Denmark to establish a glassworks at Holmegaard Mose.
-However, the Count died in 1823 without receiving an answer to his request.
-His dowager, Countess Henriette Danneskiold-Samsøe, decided to pursue the project when, shortly after the death of her husband, she received permission from the King to establish a glassworks.
-The factory was to be located in the bog because there was sufficient fuel there to produce the high temperatures needed for the glass kiln.
+The history of Holmegaard glasswork began in 1825 when Count Christian Danneskiold-Samsøe sought permission from the King of Denmark to establish a glassworks at Holmegaard Mose.
+The Count, however, died in 1823 without receiving an answer to his request.
+His dowager, Countess Henriette Danneskiold-Samsøe decided to pursue the project when shortly after her husbands death she received permission to establish a glassworks.
+The factory was to be located in the bog as there was sufficient fuel there to produce the high temperatures needed for the glass kiln,